DaleOrders/AWS-Study-Notes/README.md

 **Simple Architecture**
 ![picture 35](images/235abd32494919b67eeecfb07fb2f00fd02435daccf585d8af13c601724cce4e.png)

-Simplied architecture, Bob uploads a video to S3.
+Simplified architecture, Bob uploads a video to S3.
 A message, which contains a link to the video, is sent to the queue.
 The worker ASG will scale in and out depending on the length of the queue.
 Once all messages are processed, the work pool ASG will scale to 0.
 Decoupled system.

 **Production Architecture**
 ![picture 36](images/eb04385632cb59241e5e675ae6401585e9b22bca4fc2ead44841de4e070c6409.png)